 Unlike the silent films, this one has Jesus speak while he ascends — and the benediction he gives is an odd mish-mash of his final words from Matthew and Acts as well as some random teachings from the Sermon on the Mount (“Leave tomorrow to fret over its own needs,” etc.).
 Then it dissolves to a shot of the sky…

-…and then it dissolves to the roof of a church, where we find an icon of Jesus that looks just like Max von Sydow, the actor who played him in this film:
+…and then it dissolves to the ceiling of a church, where we find an icon of Jesus that looks just like Max von Sydow, the actor who played him in this film:

 There’s an ongoing tension between symbolic and representational art in Jesus films, and few things bring it out like the Ascension.
 This tension is also reflected, I would argue, in the fact that the icon at the end of this film looks just like the actor.